Climate of Sydney: Precipitation

 Rainfall is slightly higher or dominant during the first half of the year, particularly in late summer and early autumn, when the ocean has peaked its warmth.
-At this time of the year, the subtropical ridge is to the south of the continent, thereby directing easterly winds towards the east coast.
-Rainfall will tend to be lower in the second half of the year when the subtropical ridge is just to the north of the city where it picks up dry winds from the continent's interior towards Sydney (as it rotates counter-clockwise) and this will be when clockwise-rotating low pressure systems are to the south of the continent.
+Rainfall will tend to be lower in the second half of the year when the subtropical ridge is just to the north of the city.
+Most rain comes mostly from major storms, rarely drizzle, particularly from subtropical lows that bring warm, moist air onshore.